microsoft/finops-toolkit/docs/services/compute/virtual-machines.md

 -->

 <!---
-Let's get more specific and actionable.
+TODO: Let's get more specific and actionable.
 ARG queries, PBI reports, etc.
 -->

 Commitment-based discounts, such as Reserved Instances (RIs) and Azure Savings Plans, offer significant cost savings for organizations utilizing VMs in Azure.